 Today, there’s almost no end to the types of employee onboarding videos organizations create.
-As you build your onboarding video training library you’ll no doubt discover which concepts work best for your offices — and likely invent a new concept or two of your own as well.
+As you build your onboarding video library you’ll no doubt discover which concepts work best for your offices — and likely invent a new concept or two of your own as well.

 Of course, you don’t need to try to tell all these story in a single video.
 A better option is to address each story individually, drawing upon common themes as you share separate lessons.